centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/templates.md

 ### Explanations

-Good practice requires that service templates be associated with a host's
+Good practice requires that service templates be associated with a host
 template: on creation of a host, the services are generated automatically from the host's templates.
 There are two advantages in linking service templates to host templates: